mikeizbicki/cmc-csci143/README.md

 **Grade Schedule:**

-Your final grade will be computed according to the following standard table, with the caveat described below.
+Your final grade will be computed according to the following standard table, with the caveats described below.

 | If your grade satisfies          | then you earn |
 | -------------------------------- | ------------- |